The latest update to this website was at 409pm Sunday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear here in Maui County early this morning.
-The low temperature at my place was 52.5 degrees…with a relative humidity of 80%.
+It’s clear with some clouds around the edges here in Maui County early this morning, with a low temperature of 57.5 degrees at my place, with the relative humidity 65 percent.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model